Ocean Shore Railroad: San Francisco & West Shore Railway Company

-Incorporated in March 1892, the line intended to construct an electric interurban railway between San Francisco and Santa Cruz via a tunnel at San Pedro Point.
+Incorporated in March 1892, the line intended to construct an electric interurban railway between San Francisco and Santa Cruz via a tunnel at San Pedro Point (now Pedro Point, just south of Pacifica).
 The railroad was conceived to carry basically only freight of the coast-side villages.
 However, for unknown reasons, in November 1892 the Mayor of San Francisco rejected the proposal for the railroad to run its line on 25th Street and Potrero Avenue, which led the railway to frantically reorganize its plans.

 The railroad tried to fight the opposition of the plans in San Francisco in the Supreme Court, but failed.
 In 1894 a government study on the feasibility of the railroad was released, but nothing more was heard, suggesting that the line lost revenue and funding.

 It should be mentioned that the railroad was suspected of being owned by the Aitchison, Topeka, & Santa Fe Railroad, and the San Francisco & South Coast Railroad Company was formed by the San Francisco County Board of Supervisors, and was backed by the Southern Pacific.
 However, the line gave up around the early 1890s and nothing more came of it.

 West Shore Railway Company

 Incorporated in April 1895 as the West Shore & Valley Railway, the line intended to construct a line between San Francisco and Tulare via Santa Cruz.
 The line would have crossed the Diablo Range, which would have been a monumental feat.
 In July 1895 however, the line was reorganized to form the West Shore Railway Company, whose goals were to build a standard gauge railway line between San Francisco and Santa Cruz.
 The new West Shore Railway was meant to haul freight and passenger service, at a time estimate of two hours and ten minutes between the two cities.

 The acquisition of former right of ways and properties of the San Francisco & West Shore Railway was quick, and apparently had already begun construction of a right of way in April 1895.
 A passenger station would have been built at 25th & Potrero in San Francisco and was financed primarily through business-men in New York.

 Due to the reluctance of property owners willing to hand over properties to the railway, construction was largely stalled as the construction costs kept rising.
-Between 1895 and 1898 there was no work actually done, which was unsetting to the financers.
+Between 1895 and 1898 there was no work actually done, which was unsettling to the financers.
 In March 1899, the railroad had stated that they wished to be sold to the Vanderbilt Company, in direct competition to the Southern Pacific.
 However, the Directors had rejected this last-minute, and the railroad had lost a lot of finances.
 In December 1899 the railroad's franchise in San Francisco expired, and subsequently, the line had given up all hopes of ever achieving a route and abandoned plans.